LD4P/arm/modeling_recommendations/markings.md

 -------
 ![Markings diagram](/modeling_recommendations/modeling_diagrams/marking.png)

+**Notes**

-Note that while the diagram and Sample RDF below show a marking attached to a binding, markings can apply to many types of resources.
+- While the diagram and Sample RDF below show a marking attached to a binding, markings can apply to many types of resources.
+- Not all markings will have an rdf:value.
+E.g., autographs have a textual value but a seal may not.
+However, there is also the possibility of an rdf:value that points to a digital image of the marking.
+See [Areas for Future Research](#future).
+- Markings may optionally have a dcterms:description in addition to, or instead of, an rdf:value.

 <a name="terms">Term Specifications</a>